whitewater-guide/gorge/README.md

 - Pushing data downstream to peer projects (webhooks)
 - Subscriptions
 - Advanced scheduling with time affinity
-- Scripts as Go plugins
 - Send logs to sentry
 - Per-script binaries for third-party consumption
-- Add description attribute to scripts (cause nzbop is ugly)
 - GRAPHQL api with sources and local gauges
 - (DX) add git pre-push hooks to test and lint